ashwinsridharan/ashwinsridharan.github.io/index.md

 </a>
 The video game industry is a rapidly growing industry; in 2018, worldwide video games sales generated revenue of $134.9 billion.
 Since the recent COVID-19 pandemic has forced people to socially isolate and find activities to do alone, online gaming is seeing record numbers.
 Given this trend, companies are directing efforts in the development of new games.
 Game developers who want to capitalize on this growing market would benefit from knowing how best to spend their efforts in order to maximize sales.
 Thus, this analysis will be aimed at answering the following business question:

-> What are the factors and patterns in successful video games that result in high sales?
+> What are the factors and patterns in successful video games that result in high sales? <br>
-> How does the user and critic reviews impact the global sales?
+> How does the user and critic reviews impact the global sales? <br>
-> How does the sales vary between the Americas, Europe & Asia?
+> How does the sales vary between the Americas, Europe & Asia? <br>
-> What are some actionable insights which can be used by both sides of the aisle, creators and publishers, to enhance the user experience and increase the revenue?
+> What are some actionable insights which can be used by both sides of the aisle, creators and publishers, to enhance the user experience and increase the revenue? <br>

 In order to find answers to these important business questions, we use a supervised model (decision tree) & an unsupervised model (clustering) after conducting the preliminary data exploration & setting up the initial hypothesis.